Test Detail

 Q. What happens if the DLC count is low?

-A low DLC count may be caused by bone marrow problems, reactions to medicines, or cancer.
+The low DLC count may be caused by bone marrow problems, reactions to medicines, or cancer.

 There are no risks associated with this test.
 However, since it involves a needle to prick to withdraw the blood sample, rarely, a patient may experience increased bleeding, hematoma formation (blood collection under the skin), bruising, or infection at the site of the needle prick.